mhoussam1/Group-1-COVID19/README.md

 # Conclusion

 We are still gauging to see how to cluster our data and what variables to focus on.
-We plan to plolish our model and do not need to split the data into a training set as only the values will change and not the tables and columns.
+We plan to polish our model and do not need to split the data into a training set as only the values will change and not the tables and columns.
 This dataset updates by country and not individually unlike other covid datasets.
-Some of the major limitation are we have to use unsupervised lerning so it is hard to gauge accuracy.
-The benefits are that our question is simple and we can catagorize our data by 5-6 leavels of safety in reguard to certain countries.
-Due to the nature of countries and laws it can be tricky to be 100% accurate in reguards to safety but metrics such as "infection rate" and "Death rate" can help us better understand the answer.
+Some of the major limitations are that we have to use unsupervised learning so it is hard to gauge accuracy.
+The benefits are that our question is simple and we can categorize our data by 5-6 levels of safety in certain countries.
+Due to the nature of countries and laws, it can be tricky to be 100% accurate in regards to safety but metrics such as "infection rate" and "Death rate" can help us better understand the answer.